JoshRochotte/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Josh Rochotte is a Ph.D. student in Information Science at the Rutgers University School of Communication and Information.
-His research takes a human centered data science approach to investigate personal wellness and interactions with others across digital third places.
-His current work examines the use of digital trace data as predictors of anxiety, combining advanced machine learning techniques with clincially validated psychological measures.
-Josh is a member of the Computational Social Science Lab and the Behavioral Informatics Lab, working at the intersection of human behavior and information technology, and is advised by Dr. Vivek K. Singh.
+Hello There!
+My name is Josh Rochotte and I am a Ph.D. student in Information Science at the Rutgers University School of Communication and Information.
+My research focus centers on understanding and supporting personal and community wellness in our interactions with others across digital third places.
+My previous work examined the use of digital trace data as predictors of anxiety, combining advanced machine learning techniques with clincially validated psychological measures.
+I am currently a member of the Computational Social Science Lab and the Behavioral Informatics Lab, working at the intersection of human behavior and information technology.

-Josh is also a Product Manager at Medidata Solutions, providing comprehensive data and risk surveillance tools to data managers and operational teams in clinical trials.
-He has spent his professional career working to design and support data capture and analysis systems for use in clinical research.
+I am also a Product Manager at Medidata Solutions, providing comprehensive data and risk surveillance tools to data managers and operational teams in clinical trials.
+I have spent my professional career working to design and support data capture and analysis systems for use in clinical research, and the users who work in those systems.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Josh_Resume.pdf" "newtab" >}}resumé{{< /staticref >}} or my {{< staticref "uploads/Joshua Rochotte CV 2023.pdf" "newtab" >}}CV{{< /staticref >}}.